odan/odan.github.io/_posts/2021-03-21-slim4-laminas-config.md

 connection information, your mail server information, as well as various other core configuration values such as your application timezone and encryption key.

-All the configuration files will be stored in the `config/` directory.

 ## Installation

 The `laminas/laminas-config` component is designed to simplify access to configuration